 On 25 September 2015, the United Nations General Assembly formally adopted the universal, integrated and transformative 2030 Agenda for Sustainable Development, along with a set of 17 Sustainable Development Goals and 169 associated targets.

 The adoption of the 2030 Agenda and its Sustainable Development Goals (SDGs) represent a change of paradigm of the international policies on development cooperation.
 The EU has committed to implement the SDGs both in its internal and external policies.

-This how the EU is already implementing these 17 goals in its development policy:
+This is how the EU is already implementing these 17 goals in its development policy:

 Goal 1: End poverty in all its forms everywhere

 Goal 2: End hunger, achieve food security and improved nutrition, and promote sustainable agriculture